pjeby/uneventful/README.md

 animate(() => {
     // Code here will not run until the next animation frame.
-    // After that, though, it'll be *rerun* any time there's a change
+    // After that, though, it'll be *rerun* in another animation frame,
-    // to a `value()` or `cached()` it read in its previous run.
+    // any time there's a change to a `value()` or `cached()` it read
+    // in its previous run.
     //
     // It's also run in a `restarting()` job, allowing it to register
-    // cleanup functions that will be called on the next run, or when
+    // must() functions that will be called on the next run, or when
     // the enclosing job ends.
 (It can also define other rules or
     // start jobs, which will be similarly canceled and restarted if
     // dependencies change, or if the jobs/rules/etc. containing this